joaonobanco/complex-systems/neural-networks-prisoners-dilemma/Codes/README.md

 ## Code Structure

-- MAIN.ipynb (OR MAIN.py)
+MAIN.ipynb (or MAIN.py)
 - Import: libraries for importing.
 - Preliminary Tournament: tournament used for the preliminary analysis; sequential run.
     - Setup: variables initialisation and setup.
     - Tournament: play the tournament.
     - Plots and Tables: all plots and tables (heatmaps, ranks, etc).
     - Moran: play Moran process; requires Setup to be run.
 - Evolving Tournament: tournament used for the evolving network; **requires user intervention**.
     - Setup: variables initialisation and setup.
     - Tournament: play the tournament; **rate** and **prob** values must be manually changed.
     - Plots: mean coop rate, and population
     - Network Chart
 - Comparing: reads from files produced by Evolving Tournament